eriklindahl/ihpcss-laplace/docs/software_engineering.rst

 While Sphinx provides a way to write manual high-level documentation, the goal of Doxygen is to automatically parse your code and generate documentation about every single public class, interface, function, and generate webpages where you can just click an argument to get more information about the type.
-CMake will look for doxygen, and

 If you have the right software installed, Doxygen can also generate class diagrams of your C++ classes so you can see how they depend on each other, and